Da Vinci's Tiger

 During the late 15th century, Florence experienced an exquisite metamorphosis, an unparalleled era of exuberant learning and artistic growth.
-The Renaissance was also a time of marvelous contradictions—as Ginevra says in the opening pages of DA VINCI’S TIGER—when devout Italians discovered classical Roman and Greek writings and incorporated “pagan” concepts and philosophies into theirs.
+The Renaissance was also a time of marvelous contradictions—like Ginevra says in the opening pages of DA VINCI’S TIGER—such as when devout Italians discovered classical Roman and Greek writings and incorporated “pagan” concepts and philosophies into theirs.
 Recast with new, more expansive wings of thought, Florentines, and then Europeans who followed them, took flight.

 Ginevra de’ Benci exemplified the possibilities for women during the Renaissance, as its educated elite acknowledged that females had the same abilities as men to learn and to know what was right.
 But it took courage for women to seize that opportunity—and then eloquence, wit, and tenacity to hang onto it.

 Here are some basic facts of Ginevra’s female contemporaries:

 Only twelve percent of women in cities were literate.
 That number goes down to nearly zero out in the countryside.
 Think about this in the most basic terms—the overwhelming majority of women could not read or write even their own names.

 Women were property, first of their fathers and then of their husbands.
 Marriages were financial transactions, negotiated to bring her family advantageous business and social alliances.
 Brides (and their dowries) were merely the bargaining chip.
 Younger sisters often ended up in convents because their families used up all their dowry funds for older daughters.
 Without a dowry, a woman was not really considered worth marrying.
 As a result nearly one in six women in Florence became nuns.